Acizza/anup/README.md

 * Windows: `anup.exe tora`
 * macOS: `anup tora`

-When you start the program for the first time, a URL will be opened in your default browser to let you authorize the program to access your AniList account.
-If you do not want your access token to be saved, you can launch the program with the `--dontsavetoken` flag.
-Please keep in mind that your access token is only encoded in the Base64 format if you decide to save it, which means that anyone can decode and use it.
+The first time you launch the program, a URL will be opened in your default browser to let you authorize the program to access your AniList account via [OAuth](https://oauth.net/).

 When you play a series for the first time, the program will search for the anime detected in the episode files, and prompt you to select which series you are actually watching.
 It will then create a file in the same directory called `.anup` that will save your selection so you do not have to enter it again.